Are You a Slave to Your House?

 Your house can be one of the greatest blessings in your life, or one of your greatest curses.
-If the house you live in controls you and your decisions, it may have made a slave of you without you even realizing it.
+If the place you live controls you and your decisions, you might be a slave to your house.

 So, how do you know if you’re a house slave?
 Here are some warning signs that might tip you off.

 Every home has to be cleaned.
 And the more people who live there and visit, the more often it will have to be cleaned.
 But for some people, good housekeeping can turn into a compulsion.

 If you’re still religiously cleaning every day (or every week) long after the activity in your house has died down, you need to ask yourself how much good you’re really doing with all that work.

 How much is it contributing to society?
 Could you do other things with your time that would be more productive, more profitable, or more helpful to others?

 If you feel restricted in your life because of the time you dedicate to cleaning your house, you may be a slave.

 The homes that we own exist to serve us — to shelter our families and to allow us to show hospitality to guests.
 But if you’re very particular about the way your house looks, you may find yourself limiting the way that you and others use your house.Is your house serving you?
 Or are you serving your house? tweet this!

 Maybe you don’t allow people to eat in the dining room because the furniture is too nice.
 Or perhaps don’t let your kids play in the living room because they may mess up the carpet.
 If this sounds familiar, ask yourself: Is your house serving you?
 Or are you serving your house?

 Housing is usually the biggest expense in a family’s budget.
 And unfortunately, too many of us treat houses as status symbols.
 As a result it’s tempting to over-extend yourself to get the biggest, best house that you possibly can.